autopi-io/documentation/docs/cloud/fleet_management/vehicles/vehicle_details.md

 </br>

 ### Dashboard
-In the vehicle **Dashboard** section, provides you with a visual representation of real-time data for your vehicle.
+Vehicle's **Dashboard** section, provides you with a visual representation of real-time data for your vehicle.
 You can choose to view data in various formats:
 * Line chart
 * Area chart
 * Map